-Because the Varmail workload is also multi-threaded, its speedup ratio curve started low in Figure 13, just as in the File-Server workload.
-However, vNFS's speedup ratio in the Varmail workload was higher than in the File-Server workload because the Varmail workload has a higher compounding degree.
+Because the Varmail workload is also multi-threaded, its speedup ratio curve in Figure 12 has a trend similar to that of the File-Server workload.
+However, vNFS's speedup ratio in the Varmail workload plateaued at the higher value of $14 \times$ because its compounding degree is higher than the File-Server workload.